henrikglass/shaq/docs/sel_functions.md

-vec3 vec3_cross(vec3 a, vec3 b)                                                  Returns the cross product of `a` and `b` vec3 input_vec3(str label, vec3 default)                                         Creates an input widget for 3D vectors with the label `label` and default value `default` vec3 copy_vec3(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+vec3 vec3_cross(vec3 a, vec3 b)                                                  Returns the cross product of `a` and `b` vec3 input_vec3(str label, vec3 default)                                         Creates an input widget for 3D vectors with the label `label` and default value `default` vec3 copy_vec3(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` vec3 eval_vec3(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a vec3
 ```

 ## Returning vec4: